 Molly is the former Chair of the Evansville Bar Association’s Family Law Section and a member of the EBA’s Access to Justice Committee.
 She is also active on the Board of Directors for the Parenting Time Center, for which she is a past President.
-Molly was humbled to receive the 2017 Susan K. Helfrich Award for Excellence in Pro Bono Service from the Evansville Bar Association for her efforts in organizing and implementing a local pro bono attorney referral program aimed at providing victims of domestic violence with representation during protective order hearings.
-Molly also regularly represents parties referred to her via the Volunteer Lawyer Program of Southwestern Indiana, Inc.
+In 2017, Molly was humbled to receive the Indiana Bar Foundation’s Pro Bono Publico Award and the Evansville Bar Association’s Susan K. Helfrich Award for Excellence in Pro Bono Service for her efforts in organizing and implementing a local pro bono attorney referral program aimed at providing victims of domestic violence with representation during protective order hearings.

 Molly earned her Bachelor of Arts degree in Psychology and Political Science magna cum laude from the University of Southern Indiana in 2007.
 While at USI, Molly was a member of the Student Ambassador Organization, the Pre-Law Club, and the USI Varsity Track & Field team.
 She was also the 2006 Great Lakes Valley Conference Outdoor Track & Field high jump champion.
 Upon graduating from USI, Molly worked for the Indiana Department of Child Services for two years to reunify abused and neglected children with their parents when possible and finding permanency for them in other households when it was not.